Shiyan-Sha/Shiyan-Sha.github.io/_pages/Experiences.md

 Research Projects
 ======
 <div class="col-sm-9" style="display: flex; align-items: center; padding-left: 0px; text-align: justify;">
-During my undergraduate studies, I worked on projects such as village planning and regional planning, which provided me with a foundation in data analysis and mapping.
-My work on the Tianjin Healthcare Facility Plan strengthened my research skills and stimulated me to think about social, health and geospatial inequalities.
-As a graduate student, I spent three years working on a textbook in my discipline, focusing on the social systems chapter.
-I learnt a wealth of sociological theories and began to think in terms of socio-spatial dialectics as I compiled data and wrote.
+During my undergraduate studies, I engaged in projects such as village and regional planning, which laid a solid foundation in data analysis and mapping.
+My involvement in the Tianjin Healthcare Facility Plan further enhanced my research skills and prompted me to explore social, health, and geospatial inequalities.
+As a graduate student, I dedicated three years to contributing to a textbook in my discipline, focusing on the social systems chapter.
+This experience deepened my understanding of sociological theories and encouraged me to think in terms of socio-spatial dialectics as I compiled data and wrote.
  </div>
 ---